joshidevg/IT494_Project_Apriori_YAFIM/README.md

 # IT494_Project_Apriori_YAFIM
-We have worked on a parallel apriori algorithm which uses PySpark
+We have worked on a parallel apriori algorithm which uses PySpark as a Course project